-- iQOO UI is a customer user interface that is based on Vivo Funtouch OS, which itself is based on the Android Open Source Project (AOSP).
+- iQOO UI is a custom user interface that is based on Vivo Funtouch OS, which itself is based on the Android Open Source Project (AOSP).
 The overall UI mostly resembles its predecessor, however with their own customized UI on top of the Funtouch OS.

-- MiFavor, was the custom Android UI that was developed by ZTE for their smartphone that is running Android platform.
+- MiFavor, was the custom Android UI that was developed by ZTE for their smartphone that is running the Android platform.

 - MIUI, Mi User Interface (MIUI), developed by the Chinese electronic company Xiaomi Inc., is a mobile operating system used in Xiaomi products like smartphones and more.